Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 No indictments were made.

-Soon after, Gatlin swore out a peace warrant against Ogle Sr., his son and brother and others claiming he was afraid they were plotting to burn down his house, kill him and his wife.
+Soon after, Gatlin swore out a peace warrant against Ogle Sr., his son, brother and others claiming he was afraid they were plotting to burn down his house and harm him and his wife.

 I mean, I get it.

 I think old Radford Gatlin had figured out just what kind of situation he’d wandered into.
-This wadn’t no Missionary Baptist Church yard fight.
+This was no Missionary Baptist churchyard fight.

 The Supreme Court granted Gatlin an appeal but affirmed the decision of the local court.